5 Boat Steering Wheels for Sharp Steering and Style

-- Boats Steer from the Stern Unlike in a car, which steers from the front, boats steer from the back.
-When you turn the wheel, you essentially change the direction the back of the boat is being pushed.
+- Boats Steer from the Stern: Unlike in a car, which steers from the front, boats steer from the back.
+When you turn the wheel, you essentially change the direction in the back of the boat is being pushed.
 Learn to give yourself room on the outside of your turns.

 - Boat Steering Is Affected by Wind and Current: Your direction is affected by the thrust of the engines and by the positioning of the wheel, but also by moving air and moving water.
 Keep in mind that you might need the wheel turned slightly just to move straight, or you might need to add extra rotation to make the turn you want

 - Watch Out for Oversteering: It's far too easy to steer past the degree to which you need to turn the boat.
 Don't turn the wheel all the way in one direction or another and then turn it back to neutral, as you'll almost always steer too far over.
 Instead, turn the wheel only as much as needed to commence a turn and then steer back to neutral shortly before reaching the intended degree.